Stuart A. Levey: Diem Association and Diem Networks US

 In May 2020, the Financial Times reported that Levey was reviewing Diem's plans for financial crime compliance and other critical controls to deter illegal and illicit use of the Diem blockchain and currency ahead of its launch, as well as to protect the privacy of users.

 Under Levey's leadership, the Diem Association has made significant changes to the project that was initially rolled out as Libra in 2019, incorporating feedback from regulators.
 Levey has steered the Diem project to work “with regulators, central bankers, elected officials, and various stakeholders around the world to determine the best way to marry blockchain technology with accepted regulatory frameworks.”
 Levey has also said that a key objective of Diem is to promote the inclusion of billions of unbanked and underbanked people in the formal financial system.
 In 2020, Levey pointed to high-cost remittance fees in the developing world as a motivator for the Diem project.

 Speaking to the American Banker, Levey emphasized how critical getting the protections right for the new payment system would be: “I personally want to build a project that has the type of financial crime controls that can even go beyond the effectiveness of the traditional banking system.
 We’re going to have world-class anti-money-laundering and sanctions controls.”

+Chief Legal Officer, Oracle

+Levey joined Oracle Corporation as executive vice president and chief legal officer in November 2022.
+In this role, Levey leads Oracle’s legal strategy for all areas of the business – from compliance and privacy to litigation and M&A. As Oracle CEO Safra Catz said, Levey’s “depth of experience in technology, finance, and national security make him a perfect fit to lead our legal team as it navigates changing policies, complex regulations, and our rapidly growing cloud business.”